timbuchwaldt/esphome-docs/components/sensor/zyaura.rst

     :width: 80.0%

     ZyAura ZGm053U connection diagram (1 - empty, 2 - clock, 3 - data, 4 - GND).
 In some other models the clock and data pins are swapped.
+    Make sure to check the pin without a connector header, 5V might be found there and used to power your ESP.
+If you use it, make sure not to plug in the ESP and the ZyAura sensor at the same time.

 .. code-block:: yaml